 Table of contents

-(Key Points of) Notable Changes 2
+(Kev Points of) Notable Changes On this page

 Introduction 3

-Purpose 3
+Purpose

-Organization 3
+Organization

-Responsibility 3
+Responsibility

 Definitions 4

 Key takeaways from this policy 5

-Clarifications and Examples of Requirements (rest of the document)
+Clarifications and Examples of Requirements (rest of the document) 6 - 12

 I. Framework 6

-Written Policies, Procedures and Standards of Conduct 6 Protocols for Relationships with Downstream Entities 6
+Written Policies, Procedures and Standards of Conduct Protocols for Relationships with Downstream Entities

 II.
 Communication 6 - 7

 Effective Training and Education

-Required Training and Education 6
+Required Training and Education

-Required Training Timelines 6
+Required Training Timelines

-Effective Lines of Communication 6
+Effective Lines of Communication

-Access and Availability of Compliance Office 6 - 7
+Access and Availability of Compliance Office

-Noncompliance with Humana's Training Requirements 7
+Noncompliance with Humana's Training Requirements

-Changes Impacting Training 7
+Changes Impacting Training

-Requirement to Report 7
+Requirement to Report

-Methods for Reporting Suspected or Detected Noncompliance to Humana 7
+Methods for Reporting Suspected or Detected Nancompliance to Humana

-Necessary Key Features of These Communication Options 7
+Noncompliance to Humana Necessary Key Features of These Communication

+Options

-Addressing Noncompliance with Requirements 7
+Addressing Noncompliance with Requirements

 III.
-Oversight 7 - 8
+Oversight 7-8

-Compliance Officer and Compliance Committee, and High-level Oversight 7
+Compliance Officer and Compliance Committee, and

+High-level Oversight
-Monitoring and Auditing Work Plan 7

-Conflicts of Interest 7 - 8
+Monitoring and Auditing Work Plan Conflicts of Interest

 IV.
 Investigation, Discipline and Correction 8

-Appendices 9 - 12

-Appendix A: Resources 9

-Appendix B: Summary of Applicable Laws and Regulations 9 - 12

-Key points of notable changes (with page number)
+Key point of notable change (and page number)

-- Key takeaways from this policy (5): Added language to highlight that additional, related requirements apply to third parties performing certain functions for a Medicaid and/or Medicare-Medicaid Duals plan and that Humana separately notifies impacted third parties on how to comply.

-- II Communication (6): Clarified that Humana notifies a contracted third party when training on Medicaid-related topics is required.
+• II - Communication - Effective Training and Education (6): Clarified that Humana may also request an attestation as assurance certain training or education is being conducted or tracked.

-- Appendices (9 12): Updated Website addresses and links for material detailing government requirements.